Gandalf1783/javalightcontrol/README.md

 # javalightcontrol

->JLC - A lighting program
+>JLC - Lighting Software build on Java

 JavaLightControl (JLC) is a Lighting Control Software with 15 Universes.
 It mainly supports ArtNet.
 It is using the ArtNet4J (ArtNetForJava) Library, aswell as the Kryonet Library for Session support.